DCMZ88/internship/Week 3/MachineLearning.md

    - [Cost function](#cost_function_1) is then calculated.
 - **Back Propagation**
    - Uses Gradient Descent or other optimization techniques (i.e Adam) to adjust weights and biases
+   - After each batch of data is passed through the NN, the parameters are then updated and adjusted.
    - Updates the parameters ($w_j , b_j$)

 **Repeats the process**